swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 following steps will be performed:

 1. Detect a new commit on the `main` branch
-2. Authenticate to your cloud provider
+2. Authenticate to the cloud provider
 3. Deploy the model with MLEM if `model.mlem` has changed

 === ":simple-github: GitHub"